hashicorp/design-system/website/docs/components/app-header/partials/code/how-to-use.md

 #### Utility actions

-Consumers should provide their own utilty action controls yielded within the `<:utilityActions>` block.
+Consumers should provide their own utility action controls yielded within the `<:utilityActions>` block.
 Recommended controls are a user menu and help menu.
 Other controls such as a search button can optionally be included.

 ```handlebars
 <Hds::AppHeader>